-- The Hinds Head, Norton in Hales

-- The White Lion, Knighton

-- Chetwode Arms, Pipe Gate.
+- The Hinds Head, Norton in Hales - The White Lion, Knighton - Chetwode Arms, Pipe Gate.
 A short detour from the direct route is involved.
-Use of lanes marked on map is recommended rather than the busy A51

-- Coopers Arms in Woore
+Use of lanes marked on map is recommended rather than the busy A51 - A slight detour to Woore gives access to The Coopers Arms and The Falcon Inn. - Woore Fruit Farm Cafe. - The detour via Dingle Lane and Yew Tree Lane gives access to Bridgemere Garden Centre cafes.

-- Falcon Inn Woore

-- Woore Fruit Farm Cafe